-COVID-19 has changed the healthcare landscape in the U.S. and around the world in countless ways.
+COVID-19 has changed the U.S. and the world in countless ways.
 Among the biggest concerns though has been its effect on seniors.
 While our understanding of the virus has evolved over time (and continues to evolve even now), one thing that became clear very early on is that the senior population is particularly vulnerable.
 This has led to various changes either directly or indirectly related to senior care — some of which we’ll delve into below.

 Renewed Focus on Home Care

-The growing need for home health aides is something we focus on even outside of the context of COVID-19, and it’s an increasingly urgent issue within the landscape of our national healthcare system.
+The growing need for home health aides is something we focus on even outside of the context of COVID-19.
 We have an increasingly large senior population and too few options for those who need regular or around-the-clock care.

 The unfortunate problem is that this is not an issue that generates a great deal of attention beyond those who are directly impacted by it.
 People who have senior family members and people who work in senior care are aware, but by and large, a renewed focus on home care does not come across as any sort of overarching or national priority.
 The hope now is that while the coronavirus outbreak has been a devastating tragedy, it may shine a lasting light on the needs of our senior population.